-John D. Nixon became a member of our board of directors in May 2015.
+Mr. Nixon became a member of our board of directors in May 2015.
 Mr. Nixon has more than 30 years of international experience in the interdealer broker industry with ICAP plc ("ICAP") and, previously, with Tullett Prebon.
-He served as a non-executive director of ICAP from 1998 to 2002 and was appointed an executive director in May 2008.
-Mr. Nixon was a member of ICAP's Global Executive Management Group since 2003 with responsibility, over that period, for business divisions and strategic acquisitions.
+He served as a non-executive director of ICAP from 1998 to 2002 and served as executive director from May 2008 until his retirement in March 2015.
+Mr. Nixon was a member of ICAP's Global Executive Management Group from 2003 to 2015 with responsibility during that period for business divisions and strategic acquisitions.
 He represented the ICAP Americas businesses to the ICAP board, was chairman of the i-Swap business and had been responsible for the implementation of the ICAP Swap Execution Facility.
 Mr. Nixon holds a degree in Commerce from Queen's University, Ontario.
-On March 31, 2015, Mr. Nixon retired from the ICAP board.
-In addition to serving on our board, Mr. Nixon serves as a Senior Advisor to Teneo Holdings.
-Mr. Nixon's extensive business experience in the interdealer broker industry adds significant value to our board of directors.
+In addition to serving on our board, Mr. Nixon serves as our representative on the board of Eris Exchange Holdings, LLC, as a Senior Advisor to Teneo Holdings and as a senior financial services advisor to Temasek USA.

+Mr. Nixon's extensive business experience in the interdealer broker industry as well as his operational and strategic expertise in the financial services industry adds significant value to our board of directors.